AasinTheAnalyst/Bike-Sales-Dashboard/README.md

 - Married customers tend to purchase more bikes
 - North America has the highest buyer percentage
 - Middle Age Group dominate the bike purchase
+- Average income of buyers is $57,963
+- 1-2 miles is the most common commute distance among buyers

 ## What I Did
-- Cleaned raw data
+- Cleaned raw dataset
+- Built pivot tables to summarize categorical data
-- Built pivot tables and interactive charts
+- Built charts based on pivot tables
+- Derived key insights through charts and pivot tables
-- Designed a slicer-driven dashboard
+- Designed an interactive dashboard with slicers
-- Added KPI metrics
+- Added KPI metrics (like total customers, total buyers, purchase rate etc.)

 ## How to Use